 \section{Introduction}

 Text-guided 3D generation has recently seen tremendous success, empowering us with the ability to convert our imagination into high-fidelity 3D models through the use of text~\cite{poole2022dreamfusion,wang2023prolificdreamer,wang2023score,lin2023magic3d}.
 Consequently, there has been increasing interest in leveraging this generative power for editing existing 3D objects~\cite{metzer2023latent,sella2023vox,zhuang2023dreameditor,chen2023fantasia3d}, a longstanding goal in computer vision and graphics~\cite{magnenat1988joint,lewis2023pose,igarashi2005rigid}.
-Unfortunately, these text-guided methods require timely optimization procedures for producing a single sample, as they rely on the guidance of pretrained 2D diffusion models such as Stable Diffusion~\cite{rombach2022high} over multiple rendered views.
-Hence, they are challenging to apply in practical settings with limited access to high-end GPUs.
+Unfortunately, these text-guided methods require timely optimization procedures for producing a single sample, as they rely on the guidance of pretrained 2D diffusion models such as Stable Diffusion~\cite{rombach2022high} over multiple rendered views, making them challenging to apply in practical settings.

 In parallel with these advancements, million-scale 3D datasets pairing 3D data with text directly~\cite{deitke2023objaverse,deitke2023objaverse2} have paved the way for the creation of powerful 3D diffusion models~\cite{nichol2022point,jun2023shap}.
 These direct generative models can synthesize text-conditional 3D assets conveying complex visual concepts, and they achieve this in a matter of \emph{seconds}, orders of magnitude faster than methods utilizing 2D diffusion models.
 However, they are inherently unconstrained and lack the ability to enforce structural priors while generating 3D samples, and thereby cannot be effectively utilized in the context of 3D editing applications.